robertsLando/statistics-server/README.md

 Auth protected routes expect an header `x-api-token` with content `<key>` where `key` is the key you have set on config/app.js file.

-#### POST `/metrics`
+#### POST `/statistics`

 **Requires AUTH**

-Used to add a metrics to the db.
-The metrix are added using `upsert`, it means that if the document exists in the db it will be updated, otherwise a new doc will be added.
+Used to add statistics to the db.
+The individual docs are added using `upsert`, it means that if the document exists in the db it will be updated, otherwise a new doc will be added.
 The expected payload is:

 ```js
 {